Zequez/logseq-vault/pages/Stuff.md

 - Build outdoors workshop to liberate room/office space
 - Build sound-insulated room for emotional healing processes
 - Do a 1-week of emotional healing process
-- Create a leads database with
+- Create a leads database with business/personal/professional cards I receive -
--
 -